joaochioda/gold-mining/README.md

 ## Frontend - Next.js 15 && Tailwind CSS v4

+## Infos
+- To access the project, you need to connect to the[BSC Testnet](https://medium.com/spartanprotocol/how-to-connect-metamask-to-bsc-testnet-7d89c111ab2)
+- The first worker ($1) is free.
+- You need to have BNB (Testnet) in your wallet to make transactions.

 ## Mechanics:

 You will receive a worker (NFT) that mines X gold per second.
 Over time, you can buy more workers or machines that are more efficient.